Afghan Taliban say dozens killed in Pakistani airstrikes – DW – 12/25/2024

 The strikes came shortly after Mohammad Sadiq, Pakistan's special representative for Afghanistan, traveled to Kabul to discuss a range of issues.

-Pakistan has seen innumerable militant attacks in the past two decades but there has been an uptick in recent months, with the latest attack taking place this weekend, with Pakistan's Taliban (TTP) killing 16 Pakistani soldiers in the country's northwest.
+Pakistan has seen innumerable militant attacks in recent years, with the latest attack taking place this weekend, when Pakistan's Taliban (TTP) killed 16 Pakistani soldiers in the country's northwest.

 TTP pledges allegiances to the Afghan Taliban, but it is not directly a part of the group that rules Afghanistan.